Taxi Driver (1978 film): Critical reception

-Anna wrote that, despite having a cliched plot and scenes, the direction and cinematography make it a watchable film.
-The Indian Express felt the director's good intentions about taxi drivers were marred by stories and subplots and that he "often vacillates and seems to concentrate on a vague love story" while calling the comedy insipid and music as disappointing but praised M. R. Radha for sustaining the film.
+Anna wrote that, despite having a clichéd plot and scenes, the direction and cinematography make it a watchable film.
+The Indian Express felt the director's good intentions about taxi drivers being exploited were marred by "plots and counter-plots" and that he "often vacillates and seems to concentrate on a vague love story" while calling the comedy insipid and music as disappointing but praised M. R. Radha for sustaining the film.